orbkit/orbkit/doc/manual.rst

 **GAMESS-US Output File:**

-- Please use Cartesian Harmonics.
-(This is the default choice.)
+- Please use Cartesian Harmonics (default)

 **GAUSSIAN Formatted Checkpoint File:**

 - Contains Cartesian Harmonics by default
-- Cannot be used for natural orbitals, since no occupation numbers are printed
+- Not applicable for natural orbitals => occupation numbers are not printed
-- For the creation of a FChk files, add :literal:`%Chk=chkpt-file` to your Gaussian_ input file and use :literal:`formchk` to convert the chk file:
+- Creation of a FChk file:

+  1) Add :literal:`%Chk=chkpt-file` to your Gaussian_ input file
+  2) Use :literal:`formchk` to convert the chk file:

 .. code-block:: bash